-In Canada, if you have a bad credit score, the negative information is in your credit report for 6 years.
+A bad credit score in Canada not only costs you money, but it can also cost you opportunities and your quality of life.
+If you have a bad credit score, the negative information dragging it down stays on your credit report for 6 years.
 A bad credit score is determined by a variety of things.
-However, you can do things to improve your credit score.
+However, there are steps you can take to improve your credit score.
 Your credit score is calculated by the two reporting agencies for Canadians, TransUnion and Equifax.

 What is a Bad Credit Score in Canada?